 ← All Classes

-After School Studio Thursdays (Fall 2023)
+After School Studio Thursdays (Spring 2024)

 After School Studio (Thursdays)

 During the week, participants engage in skill-based instruction, hands-on structured projects, and open studio time to explore and experiment.
 Our instructors are practicing artists who create a fun, responsive, and supportive studio environment for all young artists to share and celebrate art.
 Monthly themes and project activities incorporate drawing, painting, sculpture, textiles, and mixed media art inspired by the art of local and contemporary artists of various intersections of identities, cultural experiences, and backgrounds.
+Participants’ projects may include textiles, collages, photography book arts, clay/ceramics, bookmaking, and puppetry.
+On the last day of the program, our young artists celebrate and share their artworks in a mini-exhibition with families and friends.

 Other class activities may include visits from guest artists, storytelling, gallery tours, games, movement, and conversational and written reflections to help build an appreciation for art and the role of art(ists) in our community.
 We take a break once a day to snack and socialize.